We are not currently advertising any roles. New vacancies will be posted here so please check back soon.

 Reprieve US offers 12 month fellowships in Washington DC or at our partner organization in London and in other locations around the world.
 As Reprieve US is not able to provide direct funding, we ask applicants to seek sponsorship from Equal Justice Works, law school-funds, corporate foundations and other public interest fellowships.
 Please see our 2022 fellowships advert for full details and information on how to apply.

-Reprieve is not currently able to provide direct funding for volunteerships.
-However, we do accept applications to volunteer at Reprieve that are funded by universities/public interest fellowships/scholarships, and applications for placements for which students will receive academic credit during the school year.
+Reprieve is not currently able to provide direct funding for placements.
+However, we do accept applications to intern at Reprieve that are funded by universities/public interest fellowships/scholarships, and applications for placements for which students will receive academic credit during the school year.
 As an initial step, and prior to applying to Reprieve US, please liaise with:

 - your university careers office; or